 However, it tries to be smart about this.
-For example, if your search query includes the term priority > 2 then Curio will will automatically sort the results by priority in descending order.
+For example, if your search query includes the term priority > 2 then Curio will will automatically sort the results by priority, and it will do it in descending order since you're more likely to want to see the high priority items at the top.